bhl-gn-workshop/info/README.md

 The [bhlindex](https://github.com/gnames/bhlindex) project uses all tools mentioned above to find and verity scientific names in Biodiversity Heritage Library.

-The tool currently also includes a service that is able to create a gRPC stream of BHL data and name occurences to a remote user.
+The tool currently also includes a service that is able to create a gRPC stream of BHL data and name occurrences to a remote user.
 An experimental stream currently resides at [http://bhlrpc.globalnames.org](http://bhlrpc.globalnames.org).